Suspicious Packages Containing Explosives Sent To Several Military Installations Around Washington DC

 Half a dozen defense and intelligence installations around the Washington area had reportedly received suspicious packages early Monday morning.
 Authorities have confirmed that the packages had contained explosive components.
-According to The Wall Street Journal, some of the packages had letters attached to them, which contained “ramblings” written by the mysterious sender.
+According to the Wall Street Journal, some of the packages had letters attached to them, which included “ramblings” written by the mysterious sender.
 Law enforcement officials confirmed that the packages had contained explosive components such as fuse attachments, GPS locators, and black powder.

 As reported by Vox, the first package apparently arrived at the National Defense University at Fort McNair in Washington at around 8:30 in the morning.
 The facility is currently where the National Geospatial-Intelligence Agency is based.
 Shortly after inspectors determined that the package had tested positive for black powder, the facility was immediately evacuated.
 X-ray scans also confirmed that the package had contained several other components that were commonly used on improvised explosive devices or IEDs.

 Several key military locations received similar packages later that day, including the Joint Base Anacostia-Bolling, the White House mail processing center, the CIA mail processing center, Fort Belvoir, and the Dahlgren Naval Air Station in Virginia.
 As of this writing, it isn’t clear just yet exactly how many military and intelligence installations were targeted.
-The FBI immediately responded to the threat by sending agents to the different locations.
+The FBI immediately responded to the threat by sending agents to the locations.

 Multiple suspicious packages were sent to military facilities in the Washington, DC area, a law enforcement official says https://t.co/OQXOMGN1zv pic.twitter.com/4yN7NPIjfg